-Business objects reside "in the middle" below the UI that creates the visual presentation and responds to the user's actions and above the database services layer (i.e., DBMS) that manages the physical data structures.
+Business objects reside "in the middle" below the UI that creates the visual presentation and responds to the user's actions and above the database services layer that manages the physical data structures.
 Sounds simple enough, but the definition does beg an answer to the question "What is a layer?"